blacknand/nand2tetris/README.md

 ## 10. Compiler I
 The first part of the Jack compiler translates Jack high-level language into VM code.
 + Syntax Analysis: Parsing Jack code into an deriveration tree (recursive descent parsing)
-+ Code Generation: Translating the AST into VM code
++ Code Generation: Translating the deriviration tree into VM code
 + Error Handling: Detecting and reporting syntax and semantic errors
 ## 11. Compiler II
 The second part of the Jack compiler focuses on optimizing and finalizing the translation process from Jack to VM code.